History of Greenland: Cold War

-During the Cold War, Greenland had a strategic importance, controlling parts of the passage between the Soviet Union's Arctic Ocean harbours and the Atlantic Ocean, as well as being a good base for observing any use of intercontinental ballistic missiles, typically planned to pass over the Arctic.
-In the first proposed United States purchase of Greenland, the country offered to buy it for $100,000,000 but Denmark did not agree to sell.
-In 1951, the Kauffman treaty was replaced by another one.
-The Thule Air Base in the northwest was made permanent.
+During the Cold War, Greenland had a strategic importance, controlling parts of the passage between the Arctic Ocean harbours of the Soviet Union and the Atlantic Ocean, as well as being a good base for observing any use of intercontinental ballistic missiles, typically planned to pass over the Arctic.
+In the first proposed United States acquisition of Greenland, the country offered to buy it for $100,000,000 but Denmark did not agree to sell.
+In 1951, the 1941 treaty was replaced by another one.
+The Thule Air Base, now the Pituffik Space Base, in the northwest was made permanent.
 In 1953, some Inuit families were forced by Denmark to move from their homes to provide space for extension of the base.
 For this reason, the base has been a source of friction between the Danish government and the Greenlandic people.
-In the 1968 Thule Air Base B-52 crash of January 21, 1968, four hydrogen bombs contaminated the area with radioactive debris.
-Although most of the contaminated ice was cleaned up, one of the bombs was not accounted for.
+In the 1968 Thule Air Base B-52 crash of 21 January 1968, four hydrogen bombs contaminated the area with radioactive debris.
+Although most of the contaminated ice was cleaned up, one of the bombs was not accounted for, and is still missing as of 2022.
 A 1995 Danish parliamentary scandal, dubbed Thulegate, highlighted that nuclear weapons were routinely present in Greenland's airspace in the years leading up to the accident, and that Denmark had tacitly given the go-ahead for this activity despite its official nuclear free policy.

 The United States upgraded the Ballistic Missile Early Warning System to a phased array radar.
 Opponents argue that the system presents a threat to the local population, as it would be targeted in the event of nuclear war.
+During the period of rapid urbanisation in Greenland, much of the Greenlandic villages were cut off from support, with the Danish government encouraging migration towards the cities.
+The new immigrants who had lived in a traditional Inuit hunter societies were generally isolated inside cities with no social support, many of them suffered from extreme mental health issues in the cities, with a high rate of suicide, issues which still remain in Greenland to this day.